byahmedali/byahmedali.github.io/_projects/02-hec-chat-assistant.md

 ### 📊 Project Overview
 HEC Chat Assistant is a Generative AI-powered chatbot designed to provide accurate and timely information about the services, policies, and programs of Pakistan's Higher Education Commission (HEC).
 Built on a Retrieval-Augmented Generation (RAG) architecture, it ensures highly relevant and context-aware responses.
 The solution integrates advanced technologies, including `nomic-embed-text` for embedding creation, Meta’s `llama-3-70b` for natural language generation, and `chromadb` as vector store.
 This seamless workflow transforms knowledge base data into vector embeddings, enabling rapid retrieval and precise, context-aware responses to the end-user.

-### 🛠 Tools & Technologies
-- **Microsoft Power BI** – For interactive dashboard design and data visualization.
-- **Azure Databricks** – Used for large-scale data preprocessing and transformation.
-- **Microsoft Excel** – Employed for supplemental data cleanup and integration.

-### 🔗 Live Dashboard
+### 🔗 Live App
 Coming soon.

-### ✅ Acknowledgement
+### ✅ Acknowledgements
-This project is a part ATS projects catalog, and has been completed in collaboration with my colleague, Abdur Rehman.
+- This project has been completed as a learning project in collaboration with an undergrad student, Maryam Naz.
+- Source document and HEC logos used in the demo app are owned by HEC.